 Follow your doctor’s wound care tips.
 This advice works not only to make your scars lighten but more importantly to make sure that your surgical wounds heal properly.
 Your wounds need to be cleaned regularly so that infection can be prevented.

 Moisturise.
 Having dry skin makes you feel itchy, and it can result in having cracked skin that worsens the appearance of scars.
-Scratching your skin can darken your skin and in return makes your scars look emphasised.
+Scratching your scars can darken your skin and in return make them look emphasised.

 Avoid extreme sun exposure.
 The UV rays can affect your scars and make them look darker and intense, so make sure your body is covered when doing your daily exercises like walking.
 You must also apply sunscreen though wearing loose-fitting clothes that cover your scars may already do the trick.